Chapter 1 – What is a Lead?

 Getting back to sales leads, these leads are managed through your sales team, as the name might have told you.
 Once that team has the sales lead’s basic contact info, they can begin reaching out and engaging with the lead.

 Email marketing is used primarily for this, but it can be augmented by direct marketing and even outbound sales calls.

 The purpose of all this contact is to decipher the lead quality.
 In this regard, this is just like sorting any other lead into buckets.

 👉Boost your sales success with the ultimate lead management techniques – dive into our in-depth guide today! 🚀

 What’s the Difference Between Inbound and Outbound Leads?

-Finally, we thought we’d complete the first chapter of this guide by outlining the difference between inbound and outbound leads.
+Finally, we thought we’d complete the first chapter of this lead generation guide by outlining the difference between inbound and outbound leads.

 If you’re familiar with inbound vs outbound marketing, understanding these lead types will be simple.
-Just in case you need to know, we’ll explain both inbound and outbound leads in this section.
+Just in case you need to know, we’ll explain both inbound and outbound leads in this section about lead generation.

 Let’s start with inbound leads.
 One way you can connect with leads in an inbound fashion is by posting awesome content on your blog.